slowscript/warpinator-android/README.md

 This is an unofficial reimplementation of Linux Mint's file sharing tool [Warpinator](https://github.com/linuxmint/warpinator) for Android.

-Implementation of the protocol is mostly complete (although sometimes buggy) but the UI still needs some work.
+## Download
+Get the APK from the "Releases" page

 ## Building